-After the sad news was announced yesterday that Elizabeth Edwards had died, ending her six-year battle with cancer, readers began searching my blog for photos of her home in Chapel Hill, North Carolina.
-News reports said that she died there, surrounded by family and friends.
+After Elizabeth Edwards died, ending her six-year battle with cancer, readers began searching my blog for photos of her ranch outside Chapel Hill, in North Carolina.
+According to news reports, she was at home, surrounded by family and friends.

-Nate Berkus visited her home on his show recently, and you can see part of the interview on his website.
-I found it very moving.
+Nate Berkus visited her home on his show recently, and I found it very moving.
 She told him that she was determined not to live out the rest of her life as a victim.
 Some of these photos are screenshots I took from that interview.

 I love the front porch with the brick floor.
 The “Big House” as they call it has a warm, family-friendly feel.